Skip to Main Content

 Our Diversity, Equity and Inclusion Committee is always working to develop meaningful ways to measure success and identify opportunities for improvement.
 As we work toward achieving our goals, we will update this page to illustrate our progress and areas for growth.

-In 2023, we have five metrics – one for each goal – that we are tracking to measure our success.
-Here are our results halfway through the year:
+For 2023, we had five metrics – one for each goal – that we tracked to measure our success.
+Here are our results at the end of the year:

 Goal 1: Increase Representation and Readiness